AlasdairWilkins/codenames/app/README.md

 ## Installing a Dependency

 The generated project includes React and ReactDOM as dependencies.
-It also includes a set of scripts used by Create React App as a development dependency.
+It also includes a set of scripts used by Create React Game as a development dependency.
 You may install other dependencies (for example, React Router) with `npm`:

 ```sh
 npm install --save react-router-dom